microsoft/azure-health-data-services-toolkit/samples/README.md

 ## Feature samples

-These samples go deep into individual feature areas of this SDK, showing you how the individual pieces work so you can use them to build custom operations that fit your needs.
+These samples go deep into individual feature areas of this toolkit, showing you how the individual pieces work so you can use them to build custom operations that fit your needs.
 These samples are not meant to be deployed to Azure, but executed on your local machine.

 | Sample | Description |